In the Beginning…

 Again, my wonderful family and friends have helped me all along the way.
 We met with Dr. Birrer several times and quickly became convinced of the brainpower and innovation of Dr. Birrer and MGH.
 The initial consult included Dr. Birrer, Dr. Marcela Del Carmen who is a GYN ONC surgeon, and Dr. Dejan Jurik who is head of clinical trials at MGH.
 I believed that each person I came into contact with was brilliant, energetic and competent and wanted to help me.

-Dr. Birrer’s first recommendation was to change the therapy from Ifosfamide to Cyclofosfamide and Avastin.
-He believed that Ifosfamide is too toxic, and my bone marrow would be depleted within a few months.
+Dr. Birrer’s first recommendation was to change the therapy from ifosfamide to cyclophosphamide (Cytoxan) with bevacizumab (Avastin).
+He believed that ifosfamide is too toxic, and my bone marrow would be depleted within a few months.
 This could affect my eligibility for future clinical trials.
-Cyclofosfamide works in the same way as Ifosfamide but is less toxic and can be taken as a pill every day.
-Avastin is a new therapy that has shown some positive results for ovarian cancer and is delivered via an infusion over 30 minutes every 3 weeks.
+Cyclophosphamide works in the same way as ifosfamide but is less toxic and can be taken as a pill every day.
+Avastin is a new therapy, a monoclonal antibody that inhibits new blood vessel growth, which has shown some positive results for ovarian cancer.
+It is delivered via an infusion over 30 minutes every 3 weeks.
 Since it has very few side effects, a high quality of life is maintained.

 I shared with Dr. Birrer my frustration about the lack of research interest in GCS and asked him how we could encourage research on this cancer.
 He frankly said, “Money.”
 I asked him how much money, and Dr. Birrer said that for $300,000, he would be able to launch a research initiative that would use existing technology to investigate the GCS tumor.
 It was then that we decided to raise $300,000 to support targeted research on GCS.
 Dr. Birrer was willing to provide the brainpower, and I knew I could raise the necessary funds.